-The Agency has started a pioneer energy project to use advanced energy storage systems to integrate renewable power, reduce demand on the electric grid, and lower the cost.
-Upon completion, 3.65 MW of advance energy storage will be placed at the regional water recycling facilities to complement and integrate the Agency's renewable resources.
+The Agency's use of advanced energy storage systems to integrate renewable power, reduce demand on the electric grid, and lower the cost.
+An advanced energy storage of 3.65 MWh was installed at the regional water recycling facilities to complement and integrate the Agency's renewable resources.